geocryology/PermafrostDB/README.md

 # PermafrostDB
-R package that provides convenience functions for interacting with the Carleton [permafrost database](https://github.com/geocryology/COLDASS).
+R package that provides convenience functions for interacting with a permafrost database that implements the [COLDASS schema](https://github.com/geocryology/COLDASS).
 This library provides wrappers to query, import and export data.

 # Installation from github